ibexa/documentation-developer/docs/guide/extending_field_type.md

 ## Final results

-You can now select and use your new Field Type in the Back Office interface.
+You should be able to add a new Content Type in the Back Office interface.